Above is a short video showing me performing various aspects of bookbinding. This was shot for a consumer electronics manufacturer in 2013.

-Jeffrey S. Peachey provides a wide variety of bookbinding and conservation services for books, paper and vellum artifacts belonging to institutions and individuals.
-He enjoys treating all types of books: manuscripts, early printed book, fine bindings, and Grandma’s cookbook.
+Jeffrey S. Peachey provides a wide variety of bookbinding and conservation services for institutions and individuals.
+He enjoys treating all types of books from incunabula to Grandma’s cookbook.

-All treatments are designed to preserve historic, artifactual, intrinsic and monetary values and are preformed in accordance with the American Institute of Conservation (AIC) Code of Ethics.
+All treatments are designed to preserve historic, artifactual, intrinsic and monetary value.
+All treatments are preformed in accordance with the American Institute of Conservation (AIC) Code of Ethics.

 Peachey is a Professional Associate in the AIC and has served as Chair of Conservators In Private Practice.
-For more than 20 years, he has specialized in the conservation of books and paper artifacts for institutions and individuals.
-He is also the inventor of the Peachey Board Slotting Machine, which is used by many institutions world wide to help treat books with detached boards, and makes specialized hand tools.
-A well-known teacher, he also provides conservation-focused guidance to students in art, archives, bookbinding and conservation programs.
-He was awarded a Sherman Fairchild Conservation Research Fellowship from the Morgan Library & Museum and the 2013 Reese Fellowship in American Bibliography from the Library Company of Philadelphia.
+For more than 25 years, he has specialized in the conservation of books and paper artifacts for institutions and individuals.
+He is the inventor of the Peachey Board Slotting Machine, which is used by many institutions world wide to help treat books with detached boards, and also makes specialized hand tools.
+Recently, he was awarded a 2015 Fellowship at the Bellagio Center in Lake Como, Italy, and the 2015 Patricia Fleming Visiting Fellowship in Bibliography and Book History from the University of Toronto, Canada.

 37 Nagle Ave., #3C